Cammm111/Birthday-Buddy/README.md

 - Admin utilities for cache inspection and data sync
 - Timestamped log files in `/logs/` per run

+## Security

+### Data at Rest
+- **Development Configuration:**
+  - PostgreSQL data stored in the Docker volume or bind-mount is **not** encrypted by default.
+Files live on your host filesystem unencrypted.
+  - Redis cache persists data to disk unencrypted unless your local host filesystem is encrypted.
+- **Production Configuration:**
+  - Attach an **encrypted** block device to your Postgres container or use a managed Postgres service with at-rest encryption.
+  - Use a managed Redis service or enable Redis’s `tls-port` with an encrypted volume to protect cache data at rest.

+### Data in Transit

+#### External Traffic (Client ↔ API)
+- **Development Configuration:**
+  - FastAPI app listens on plain HTTP (`:8000`) in Docker Compose.
+All requests are unencrypted.
+- **Production Configuration:**
+  1. Reverse-Proxy Container (e.g. Nginx/Traefik) in Docker Compose
+  2. Managed Cloud Load Balancer (AWS ALB, GCP HTTP(S) LB, Azure LB)

+#### Internal Service Calls (App ↔ Database/Cache)
+- **Development Configuration:**
+  - Connections to Postgres and Redis occur over plain TCP within the Docker network.
+- **Production Configuration:**
+  - Enforce TLS for Postgres (`sslmode=require`) and Redis (connect via `tls-port` with certificate validation).

+### Logging
+- **Development Configuration:**
+  - Uvicorn/FastAPI logs output to /logs.
+  - Slack notifications are sent but not logged beyond the container logs.
+- **Production Configuration:**
+  - Aggregate logs into a centralized system (ELK, Datadog, etc.); filter out or redact sensitive fields (passwords, tokens, PII).
+  - Monitor Slack webhook deliveries and include webhook request/response details (excluding secrets) in your audit logs.

 ## Authentication
 Authentication is powered by FastAPI Users.
 User passwords are securely hashed using **bcrypt**.
 All protected routes require a valid JWT.
 Auth Endpoints:
 - `POST /auth/jwt/login`        – obtain a JWT
 - `POST /auth/jwt/logout`       – invalidate the current JWT